chrisruffalo/syndo/syndo/README.md

 ## Syndo Build Process
 The Syndo build proceeds in three phases:
-1. Analysis - the configuration file is read and the build plan is created.
+1. Analysis - analyzes the configuration file is and creates the build plan.
 This determines the order that components will be built in.
-2. Collection - all the artifacts are collected into a single tar file for upload as part of the custom build
+2. Collection - collects artifacts into a single tar file for upload as part of the custom build
-3. Execution - the build process is executed in the order determined by the build plan, images are pushed as they are built
+3. Execution - executes the build process in the order determined by the build plan, and pushes images to the registry

 ## Using Syndo
 To use Syndo requires a build yaml file.
 The build yaml lays out the location of the artifacts that will be used